4 helpful tips for parents dealing with teen pregnancy

 Let your child know that you understand how scared they are, and that they don’t have to face this journey alone.
 Sometimes, just knowing you will be there can make all the difference.

 Unexpected pregnancy and the options available can be a controversial topic to discuss.
 Many people have their own views on what the “right” decision is when it comes to unplanned pregnancies, and you may have strong opinions of your own.
-But it is essential to remember that it is your child that will have to live with the decision for the rest of their lives, and that only they know what will ease their mind and soul.
+But it is essential to remember that it is your child that will have to live with the decision for the rest of their life, and the final decision must be theirs.

 Openly discuss the various choices they can make, help them weigh out the possible scenarios that could follow each choice, and try not to dictate how they should feel or what they should do.
 Ultimately, even if the choice your teen makes is not the choice that you prefer, it is not your decision to make.
 But your unwavering support could be the most important factor in your child maintaining their mental health and moving forward positively.